Ferrite-FEM/Ferrite.jl/docs/src/devdocs/AMR.md

 ### Important Concepts

-One of the most important concepts, where everything is based on, are space filling curves (SFC).
+One of the most important concepts, which everything is based on, are space filling curves (SFC).
 In particular, [Z-order (also named Morton order, Morton space-filling curves)](https://en.wikipedia.org/wiki/Z-order_curve) are used in p4est.
 The basic idea is that each Octant (in 3D) or quadrant (in 2D) can be encoded by 2 quantities